 Once you’re done with your estate plan, make a note on your calendar.
 Estate plans and beneficiary designations need to be reviewed every few years.
 Lives change, laws change and your estate plan needs to keep pace.

-Whether it is a trust or a will, an estate planning attorney can advise you on creating an estate plan that will meet your unique circumstances.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances.

 For more information visit my Wichita KS Estate Planning Attorney website

 Reference: WMUR 9 (Aug.
 1, 2019) “Money Matters: Estate planning”